-A. Interconnection Configuration
+A. Transmission Interconnection Configuration

-An interconnecting Customer may interconnect at an existing Xcel Energy substation or an existing Xcel Energy transmission line.
-The substation configuration requirements of the interconnection depend on where the physical interconnection is to occur and the performance of the system with the proposed interconnection.
+The Interconnection Party's transmission facilities may interconnect at an Xcel Energy substation or via a tap into an Xcel Energy transmission line.
+The configuration requirements of the interconnection depend on where the physical interconnection is to occur and the performance of the system with the proposed interconnection.

-Xcel Energy uses standard substation configurations in various parts of its system for serving load: T-Tap, Single Bus, Ring Bus, Main & Transfer Bus, Double-bus, and Breaker-and-a-half Bus design.
-If the Customer interconnects to an existing Xcel Energy substation, the interconnection must conform, at a minimum, to the original designed configuration of the substation.
+Xcel Energy uses various substation configurations in various parts of its system: T tap, Straight Bus, Single Bus, Ring Bus, Main & Transfer Bus, Double-Bus, and Breaker-and-a-Half Bus design.
+If the Interconnection Party interconnects to an existing Xcel Energy substation, the interconnection must conform, at a minimum, to the original designed configuration of the substation.
 Generally, Xcel Energy will not allow a Ring Bus of greater than six breakers.
 Adding a seventh breaker will require conversion of the station into a Breaker-and-half Bus design.
 Xcel Energy, at its sole discretion, may consider different configurations due to physical limitations at the site.